bobdenotter/boltflow/Boltflow - Working in  updating a project.md

 ```
 git add composer.lock extensions/composer.lock
-git commit -m "Updating Bolt, Bolt extensions and Composer packages"
+git commit -m "Updating Bolt, Bolt extensions and Composer packages."
 git push
 ```

-If the change breaks stuff, revert to the last known stable situation, like this:
+If the change breaks your project, you can revert to the last known stable situation, like this:

 ```
-git checkout composer.lock
+git checkout -- composer.lock
-git checkout extensions/composer.lock
+git checkout -- extensions/composer.lock
 ./boltflow.sh
 ```

+This will revert the two `.lock` files to the version in git, and it will run the ‘install’ process to fetch the dependencies to match the previous state.